Summer Bay

-Summer Bay is the fictional coastal town featured in the Australian soap opera, Home and Away.
-Palm Beach, the most Northern beach of Sydney, is used for the show's exterior scenes in order to depict the Bay.
+Summer Bay is the fictional coastal town featured in the Australian soap opera, Home and Away, located in rural coastal New South Wales.
+Palm Beach, the northernmost beach in Sydney, is used for the show's exterior scenes to depict the Bay.
 Between 2010 and 2014, the Lane Cove River Tourist Park in Macquarie Park was used as the location for filming of scenes involving the Summer Bay Caravan Park.

-Locations within Summer Bay
+Locations in Summer Bay

 Summer Bay Surf Lifesaving Club

 As with many real life Australian beaches Summer Bay has its own Surf and Lifesaving Centre (SLSC).
 It was first seen on screen in 1989.
 Over the years as well as serving its purpose as a centre for sea and land rescues it has been a place for the young people of the Bay to relax and socialise.
 Town meetings are often held in the Surf Club.
 It has also been used as a polling station and a private party/formal venue and has housed various food outlets, most notably the ill-fated Bonza Burger in 1998.
 Several characters have been trained as lifeguards over the years and surf competitions take place occasionally.
-The Club has undergone renovations in 1992, 1996, 2004 and 2010, respectively.
+The club has undergone renovations in 1992, 1996, 2004, 2010, and 2023, respectively.